 - skate parks

-- Namadgi National Park and the Namadgi Visitor Information Centre
+- Namadgi National Park including the Namadgi National Park Visitor Centre

-- all campgrounds including Cotter Campground, Blue Range Campground, Northern Border Campground, Kowen Campground and all campsites in Namadgi National Park, with all current bookings to be refunded
+- all campgrounds including Cotter Campground, Blue Range Campground, Northern Border Campground, Kowen Campground and all campsites in Namadgi National Park

 - cottages within ACT parks and reserves.

 The ACT Government’s tree team is prioritising essential work to keep the community safe.